EnFlorian/enflorian/README.md

 ## 🤠 About Me:
 - 🏦 I am a software developer based in Linz, Austria
-- 🚀 I'm passionate about web technologies and data visualizations
+- 🚀 I'm passionate about web technologies and nlp
 - ⚡ I am currently working on a web-based pos-tagging App
 - 👨🏼‍🎓 I'm currently learning java spring